servicecatalog/oscm-app-shell/README.md

 Furthermore, the OSCM shell controller supports for gathering event data of cloud service consumption.
 This enables the supplier to charge back the usage costs by using respective event price models.

 # Quick Start
 This quick start guide is intended to help you getting started with OSCM shell controller.
-The OSCM shell controller is deployed together with OSCM.
+This controller is deployed together with OSCM.
 Instructions for installing OSCM can be found in the [readme of the oscm-deployer](https://hub.docker.com/r/servicecatalog/oscm-deployer).

 ## Deploying Scripts
-The oscm shell controller is based on shell script execution.
+The OSCM shell controller is based on shell script execution.
 The script files are expected in a shared folder on the docker host and mounted in the oscm-app container.
 Each script has to be defined with a [technical service parameter](https://github.com/servicecatalog/oscm-app-shell/blob/master/src/main/resources/TechnicalService.xml) in order to connect it with the controller.
 Check-out [this description](https://github.com/servicecatalog/oscm-dockerbuild#import-local-shell-scripts-for-oscm-app-shell-component) for more details about how to mount the scripts into the oscm-app container.

 ## Logging